mrnorman/YAKL/README.md

 std::cout << size(arr,2);
 std::cout << sum(arr);
 if (allocated(arr)) { ... }
+if (associated(arr)) { ... }
 // etc.
 ```

 ### Managed Memory

-To use CUDA Managed Memory or HIP pinned memory (which performs terribly but does make CPU data available to the GPU), add `-D__MANAGED__` to the compiler flags.
+To use CUDA Managed Memory or HIP pinned memory, add `-D__MANAGED__` to the compiler flags.
 This will make your life much easier when porting a Fortran code to a GPU-enabled C++ code because all data allocated with the Fortran hooks of YAKL will be avilable on the CPU and the GPU without having to transfer it explicitly.
+However, it is always recommended to handle the transfers yourself eventually for improved efficiency.

 ### Pool Allocator

 An easy-to-use, self-contained, automatically growing C++ pool allocator optimized for stack-like allocations and deallocations with fortran bindings and hooks into OpenMP offload and OpenACC, CUDA Managed memory, and HIP.

 ```